It’s during times like these that inspire innovation. I even made something for the cause!

 Lights… yeah… that’s one way to show a timer (See V2 in this link).
 But, the tedium of hand washing has now prompted me to turn to sound.

 The Micro:bit has some basic speech synthesis built-in, perfect for this situation.
 So, my goal this time was to have the Mico:bit count down the 20 seconds, or whatever amount.

 For nostalgia's sake, the results turned out like those old text to speech sound-card programs from the DOS days.

 How the system works:

-The soap dispenser would be placed on a very sensitive button.
+Again, I don’t have a very sensitive button for this project.
 In my project, I ended up using a button I salvaged from a demolished factory.
-In my original plans would have been a contact switch with a travel of a micrometer.
+In my original plans would have been a contact switch with a travel almost nonexistent.
 However, my salvaged button travels about 2.54 cm (an inch).
 I give it a gusto press, and the sequence starts.

 First, let’s gather all the necessary components you’ll need to build this project.